Bypassing the Chinese Firewall Without a Proxy: CacheBrowser’s Solution

 3. Benefits of CacheBrowser: Minimize collateral damage and bypass DNS interference to maintain access to censored content.

+When a single Chinese province’s firewall has blocked 4.2 million domains, you get a sense of the scale.
 The challenge of freely accessing the internet continues, particularly in regions where government firewalls block certain websites.
-Bypassing the Chinese firewall is especially difficult due to its sophisticated system of managing and regulating online access.
+Bypassing China’s firewall is especially difficult due to its layered, highly sophisticated system for managing and regulating online access.

 This digital barrier, also known as the Great Firewall of China, employs a variety of methods to filter and block access to foreign websites and services, employing techniques such as deep packet inspection (DPI), URL filtering, and IP blocking